CSCfi/csc-user-guide/docs/apps/raxml.md

 The serial version (**raxmlHPC**) is intended for small to medium data sets and for initial experiments to determine appropriate search parameters.

-The PThreads version (**raxmlHPC-PTHREADS**) will work well for very long alignments.
-Make sure to specify the number of threads with the ­-T option.
+The PThreads version (`raxmlHPC-PTHREADS`) will work well for very long alignments.
+Make sure to specify the number of threads with the ­`-T` option.
 This should match the number of cores you request in the batch job script.

 To choose the number of threads to use, please see section "How many Threads shall I use?" in the [RAxML manual](https://cme.h-its.org/exelixis/resource/download/NewManual.pdf).
 Using too many threads can cause the program to run slower.